Syncleus/aparapi-examples/doc/UnitTestGuide.md

 The code-generating ant build.xml file performs the following steps to generate its report:

 * compiles the src/java tree.
 This compiles all the test cases as well as a few ‘utility’ classes.
-* executes the com.syncleus.aparapi.test.CreateJUnitTests program.
+* executes the com.aparapi.test.CreateJUnitTests program.
 This iterates through all of the test source files and converts them to JUnit form.
 The generated source is written to the src/genjava tree.
 * compiles the src/genjava tree to create the required JUnit classes
 * initiates the JUnit test phase (result data in junit/data)
 * creates the JUnit report (in junit/html/junit from junit/data)